Our research is editorially independent but we may earn a commission for purchases made through our links.

 West Virginia’s motto is “wild and wonderful,” and that really does describe a visit to this east coast state.
-It might not be the most popular tourist destination in America, but it’s an ideal place to check out if you like off-the-beaten path destinations with a distinct culture and a unique vibe.
+It might not be the most popular tourist destination in America, but it’s an ideal place to check out if you like off-the-beaten-path destinations with a distinct culture and a unique vibe.

 This is a rugged state with rolling landscapes that awaken the senses and promise plenty of adventure.
 Outdoor lovers will find rock climbing, whitewater rafting, mountain biking, and hiking opportunities galore, and that’s just the beginning.
-It’s known as an outdoor capital of the east, but also has plenty of opportunities for relaxation in its spas and restaurants with southern hospitality.
+It’s known as an outdoor capital of the east, but also has plenty of opportunities for relaxation in its spa resorts and restaurants with southern hospitality.
 Music lovers will thoroughly enjoy the country and bluegrass scenes, and foodies can feast on local favorites like barbecue, biscuits, and fried green tomatoes.

 If you’re looking to beat the crowds and experience a uniquely American destination, make sure to add these great places to visit in West Virginia to your bucket list!

 Where the Potomac River meets the Shenandoah River lies Harpers Ferry, a historic West Virginia town that is home to the Appalachian Trail Conservancy.
-Harpers Ferry is one of the few towns that the legendary long-distance trek passes through, and it’s also a haven for mountain biking, canoeing, hiking, zip lining, rafting, and rock climbing.
+Harpers Ferry is one of the few towns that the legendary long-distance trek passes through, and it’s also a haven for mountain biking, canoeing, hiking, zip-lining, rafting, and rock climbing.
 One of the top attractions is Harpers Ferry National Historical Park, which has museum exhibits, scenic overlooks, ranger-led guided tours, and over 20 miles of hiking trails.
-The living history event weekends throughout the year as especially popular.
-Consider visiting this town in June or September to check out the West Virginia Mountain Heritage Arts & Craft Festival and camping at one of the nearby campgrounds in your tent or RV.
+The living history event weekends throughout the year are especially popular.
+Consider visiting this town in September to check out the West Virginia Mountain Heritage Arts & Craft Festival and camping at one of the nearby campgrounds in your tent or RV.

 Charleston is West Virginia’s capital and largest city, so it’s a logical place to start for many travelers.
-This is a great place to visit for regional sports fans because its home to a minor league baseball team, minor league basketball team, and an annual 15-mile run.
+This is a great place to visit for regional sports fans because of its home to a minor league baseball team, minor league basketball team, and an annual 15-mile run.
 This is a green city that’s easy to get active in, especially in the Kanawha State Forest, Cato Park, and Coonskin Park.
 Charleston’s history dates back to the Revolutionary War and can attribute its growth to the coal, natural gas, and railroad industries.
 There are lots of exciting festivals that take place in Charleston, including the West Virginia Dance Festival in April, the Memorial Day Vandalia Gathering, the FestivALL arts and cultural events in June.

 As the name suggests, Summersville is a wonderful destination to visit in the summer months.
 This town has a lovely lake and is a great home base to take day trips from.
 This Central West Virginia town has a quaint downtown area and is a haven for nature lovers.
 This is a perfect place to take a boat ride to relax or go whitewater rafting to get your adrenaline pumping.
 There’s a Potato Festival that’s held each year, and the colorful leaves are a welcome sight for visitors traveling during the autumn.